 • He didn’t want to blow the whistle on his friend.

-16. Grease someone’s palm
+16. Grease Someone’s Palm

 Example Sentence:

-Other ways to say: Bribe, pay off
+Other ways to say: Bribe, pay off, slip some money

-17. Cut corners
+17. Cut Corners

 Example Sentence:

-Other ways to say: Skip steps, cheat
+Other ways to say: Skip steps, rush through, take the easy way

 Example Sentence: